Phenytoin (By mouth)

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to phenytoin or similar medicines (such as Cerebyx®, Mesantoin®, or Peganone®) or if you are pregnant.
 Do not use this medicine if you also use delavirdine (Rescriptor®).

 Capsule, Long Acting Capsule, Liquid, Chewable Tablet

-If you are receiving tube feedings, take phenytoin at least 2 hours before, or 2 hours after a feeding.
+- If you receive tube feedings, take phenytoin at least 2 hours before or 2 hours after a feeding.